Configure Parachain for Asynchronous Backing Compatibility¶

 Increase the maximum

-.runtime/src/lib.rsmod async_backing_params { /// Maximum number of blocks simultaneously accepted by the Runtime, not yet included /// into the relay chain. pub(crate) const UNINCLUDED_SEGMENT_CAPACITY: u32 = 3; /// How many parachain blocks are processed by the relay chain per parent.
-Limits the /// number of blocks authored per slot. pub(crate) const BLOCK_PROCESSING_VELOCITY: u32 = 1; /// Relay chain slot duration, in milliseconds. pub(crate) const RELAY_CHAIN_SLOT_DURATION_MILLIS: u32 = 6000; }
+UNINCLUDED_SEGMENT_CAPACITYinruntime/src/lib.rs.runtime/src/lib.rsmod async_backing_params { /// Maximum number of blocks simultaneously accepted by the Runtime, not yet included /// into the relay chain. pub(crate) const UNINCLUDED_SEGMENT_CAPACITY: u32 = 3; /// How many parachain blocks are processed by the relay chain per parent.
+Limits the /// number of blocks authored per slot. pub(crate) const BLOCK_PROCESSING_VELOCITY: u32 = 1; /// Relay chain slot duration, in milliseconds. pub(crate) const RELAY_CHAIN_SLOT_DURATION_MILLIS: u32 = 6000; } -

 Decrease

-to 6000.Note
+MILLI_SECS_PER_BLOCKto 6000.Note

 For a parachain that measures time in terms of its own block number, rather than by relay block number, it may be preferable to increase velocity.
 Changing block time may cause complications, requiring additional changes.
 See the section Timing by Block Number.

 runtime/src/lib.rsmod block_times { /// This determines the average expected block time that we are targeting.
-Blocks will be /// produced at a minimum duration defined by `SLOT_DURATION`. `SLOT_DURATION` is picked up by /// `pallet_timestamp` which is in turn picked up by `pallet_aura` to implement `fn /// slot_duration()`. /// /// Change this to adjust the block time. pub const MILLI_SECS_PER_BLOCK: u64 = 6000; // NOTE: Currently it is not possible to change the slot duration after the chain has started. // Attempting to do so will brick block production. pub const SLOT_DURATION: u64 = MILLI_SECS_PER_BLOCK; }
+Blocks will be /// produced at a minimum duration defined by `SLOT_DURATION`. `SLOT_DURATION` is picked up by /// `pallet_timestamp` which is in turn picked up by `pallet_aura` to implement `fn /// slot_duration()`. /// /// Change this to adjust the block time. pub const MILLI_SECS_PER_BLOCK: u64 = 6000; // NOTE: Currently it is not possible to change the slot duration after the chain has started. // Attempting to do so will brick block production. pub const SLOT_DURATION: u64 = MILLI_SECS_PER_BLOCK; } -

 Update

-to reflect the increased time available for block production. -
+MAXIMUM_BLOCK_WEIGHTto reflect the increased time available for block production. -

 For

-the type should beConstU64<0>
+MinimumPeriodinpallet_timestampthe type should beConstU64<0>.

 Timing by Block Number¶